LeeAnnEditor/o365hq/services/Cutover G Suite to Office 365 Migration - Full Mailbox Data.md

     be added as an additional service)
 3. Desktop software settings

-Upon completion of the project, we will provide a Project Closeout Report.
+Upon completion of the project, we will provide a project closeout report.
 This document will indicate the final project status, including acceptance criteria matching, outstanding issues (if any), and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.